RifeLab/lab-manual/manuscript.md

 Examples of citation managers include Zotero (preferred), Mendeley, Endnote, Paperpile, etc.

 ### Naming and Formatting
-When naming files to send to Trevor or external collaboratorss, include your name and a date in the filename (e.g., `hersh_cv_20240917.docx`).
+When naming offline files to send to Trevor or external collaboratorss, include your name and a date in the filename (e.g., `hersh_cv_20240917.docx`).
 I will generally append my initials to file names after making comments (e.g., `hersh_cv_20240917_twr`).
 Once you have incorporated changes, the file can be renamed with the current date before sending for comment.